 Men and anyone with more weight to lose are usually on the higher side of the range (or slightly over).
 On the flip side, women and lean individuals typically see slower rates of weight loss.
 As you become leaner, your rate of fat loss will decrease since you do not have as much fat to lose.

-Although this number may seem low, keep in mind that a slow and steady fat loss rate is almost always more sustainable in the long run.
+Although this number may seem low, a slow and steady fat loss rate is almost always more sustainable in the long run.

 The lower physical stress on your body and the lower physiological stress with lifestyle changes are easier to maintain throughout the dieting process.
 This can also help you avoid regaining weight after completing your dieting phase.

-Rapid weight loss does have its place (ex: athletes looking to make weight for a particular event).
-However, for the ‘average’ person, 1-2 pounds of fat loss per week is a reasonable expectation.
+Rapid weight loss does have its place (ex, athletes looking to make weight for a particular event).
+However, one to two pounds of fat loss per week is a reasonable expectation for the' average' person.

 Remember that this rate assumes you are consistent with your macro tracking and other healthy lifestyle habits.
 This is not a realistic expectation if you’re overeating your macros, not getting enough sleep, not hydrating, and skipping gym sessions.